• Home

 Personal: I live in North Wales, PA with my husband and our 18-year-old daughter.
 My son is a 2022 graduate of West Chester University who lives and works in Chicago.
 I have a young Basset Hound named Slinky Dog, a certified therapy dog, who loves going to work and is available to come to sessions, by request.
 I also have two cats, Chuck and River, who prefer to stay at home and bird watch!

-Katie Robbins, MEd
+Katie Robbins: MEd

 “Never let fear hold you back from something you want to do.”